1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Serving as lead counsel for a large telecommunication company, the firm won a motion to dismiss claims alleging breach of rights of way agreement.

-Served as lead counsel for a regional telecommunications company resolving performance disputes involving IT contracts with multiple vendors.
+Served as lead counsel for large telecommunications company resolving performance disputes involving IT contracts with multiple vendors.
 Settled for multimillion payments and credits, plus release of future obligations.

-Served as in-house counsel for a regional telecommunications company regarding significant antitrust case alleging conspiracy among Regional Bell Operating Companies (RBOC).
+Served as one of the in-house counsel for a large telecommunications company regarding significant antitrust case alleging conspiracy among Regional Bell Operating Companies (RBOC).
 The Supreme Court ultimately ruled in the RBOC’s favor in a landmark case.
 Bell Atl.
 Corp. v.
 Twombly, 550 U.S. 544 (2007).

-Served as lead in-house counsel representing BellSouth in this significant antitrust case, which raised issues under essential facilities doctrine and the intersection of antitrust law and the Federal Telecommunications Act of 1996.
+Served as one of the lead in-house counsel representing BellSouth in significant antitrust case, which raised issues under essential facilities doctrine and the intersection of antitrust law and the Federal Telecommunications Act of 1996.
 The United States Supreme Court ultimately decided the antitrust liability issues in a companion case in BellSouth’s favor.
 Verizon Commc’ns Inc. v.
 Law Offices of Curtis V. Trinko, LLP, 540 US 398 (2004).

 Represented large e-commerce software company in case involving implementation of multiple software programs.
 Claims alleged included fraud, breach of warranty, negligent misrepresentation, and state statutory claims.

-Georgia Chamber of Commerce, Board of Directors and Vice Chair of Law and Judiciary Committee
+Georgia Chamber of Commerce, Board of Governors and Board of Directors

-Metro Atlanta Chamber of Commerce, Board of Directors
+Metro Atlanta Chamber of Commerce, Executive Committee and Board of Directors

 Leadership Georgia – Class Member and Program Chair